Check our Moving Abroad Checklist for Expats For Your Next International Move

 In South America, a hyperinflation cycle can destroy the power of purchase and make your salary worth much less than what you had before moving out.

 - In the USA, if an accident not covered by your insurance happens, you might have a medical bill draining all your savings.

-- In the seismic region knows as the Pacific Ring, lives can change completely in case of earthquakes or tsunamis (like the one of 2004 in Indonesia or 2011 in Japan).
+- In the seismic region known as the Pacific Ring, lives can change completely in case of earthquakes or tsunamis (like the one in 2004 in Indonesia or 2011 in Japan).